hove-io/ntfs-specification/ntfs_en.md

 ## Management of a service (ex : Acces+)
 Introduce the concept of "service" for support on a transport network such as:
-* Accès+ TER (french acronym for regional railway network) or Accès+ TGV (french acronym for  High Velocity Train) on the SNCF network
+* Accès+ TER (french acronym for Regional Railway Network) or Accès+ TGV (french acronym for  High Velocity Train) on the SNCF network
-* OptiBus by Keolis PMR (french acronym for People of Reduced Mobility) Rhone for support on the TCL (french acronym for Lyon public transport) network
+* OptiBus by Keolis PMR (french acronym for People of Reduced Mobility) Rhone for support on the TCL (french acronym for Lyon Public Transport) network

 This service allows accessibility (wheelchair access, Cognitive or other) to be added on one or more objects or directly in the calculation.

 # ODT modeling examples
 Here are some examples of ODT modeling in NTFS files.
 Only affected files are represented ([`stops.txt`](#stopstxt-required) and [`stop_times.txt`](#stop_timestxt-required)).
 Note that it is possible:
-* to have feeder service based on a timetable by specifying it at an arrival stop (and not a zone) in the file stop_times,
+* to have feeder service based on a timetable by specifying a timetable at an arrival stop (and not a zone) in the file stop_times,
 * to add frequencies on zonal ODT using the file [`frequencies.txt`](#frequenciestxt-optional)

 **Attention, the coordinates and the surfaces of the zones are not consistent, it is the architecture of the data in the files which is important here.**

-To sum up, you only need to know the following elements:
+To sum up, you only need to know the following elements :
 * The timetables are linked to the "stops" (rows in the file stops.txt)
 * Stops can be
      * Stop_points (type = 0)
      * Stop_areas (type = 1)
      * Areas (type = 2): representing a geographical area (municipality, district, zone, ...)
 * Then, we can link timetables to those stops, regardless of their type
-     * effectively, timetables will be linked to stop_points and areas, but not stop_areas: the impacts on the different uses (route, timetable) would not be controlled
+     * effectively, timetables will be linked to stop_points and areas, but not stop_areas : the impacts on the different uses (route, timetable) would not be controlled

-This unique modeling deals with all the possibilities:
+This unique modeling deals with all the possibilities :
 * Address to address zonal ODT
 * Stops to stops zonal ODT
 * Address to stops ODT feeder service